mrdougal/heroku-study-notes/architecture/runtime-deployment.md

 - `worker`: Workers for queue
 - `urgentworker`: queue
 - `clock`: Singleton process (scheduled jobs)
+  - it doesn't actually run the job, it inserts it into the queue
+  - cron-like as cron isn't available on Heroku
+  - alternative to use "scheduler" plugin to run the job
 - `release`: Tasks to run before a new deployment

 ## Deployment